vccw/vccw.github.io/vcf.md

 There’s no better way to enjoy a spring Saturday than by spending it at the Violet Crown Festival.
 Admission is free.

-The festival will feature local arts and crafts vendors, family fun, children’s activities, live music, and refreshments.
+The festival will feature over 55 local arts and crafts vendors, family fun, children’s activities, live music, and refreshments.

 Parking is limited, so attendees are encouraged to walk or cycle to the